-These books are the latest installments (Books 8 & 9) from Karin Slaughter's Will Trent Series.
+These are the latest installments (Books 8 & 9) from Karin Slaughter's Will Trent Series.

-As I have previously said, I've been a fan of her since reading "A Faint Cold Fear" way back in 2009.
-And like always, she never disappoints.
+I've been a fan of her since reading "A Faint Cold Fear" back in 2009, and as always, she never disappoints.

 One of the things I love about Karin Slaughter's writing is how each character shines and develops.
-I also particularly like how she vividly describes things or events that are happening that you would see yourself imagining and seeing it.
+She vividly describes things or events that are happening that you would see everything unfolding in your mind.
 And sometimes it just gets to you - the graphic details may sometimes make you shudder.
 As her site says "Stories that get under your skin."
-And well, of course, the story is just... wow!
+And truly, they do.

-Below are some of my thoughts on these two books:
+Here are my thoughts on the two books:

 The Kept Woman